Geeksltd/MSharp.Docs/how-to/navigation/PassingAndUsingParameters.md

 ## Setting directly from the query string
 If both sending and receiving parameters have the same name we can use:
--  the `AutoSet`method in form module
+-  the `AutoSet`method in the form module
--  the `NotReadOnly`method in list or view module
+-  the `NotReadOnly`method in the list or view module

 ### Example
 In the address form, we have used `AutoSet` for setting the `Person` property from the query string parameter with the same name.